 Azure RBAC enables fine-grained access management for Azure.
 Using Azure RBAC, you can manage access to resources by granting users the fewest permissions needed to perform their jobs.
 For more information, see What is Azure role-based access control?

 Hybrid user identities are identities in AD DS that are synced to Azure AD using either the on-premises Azure AD Connect sync application or Azure AD Connect cloud sync, a lightweight agent that can be installed from the Azure Active Directory Admin Center.

 Supported authentication scenarios

-Azure Files supports identity-based authentication for Windows file shares over SMB through the following three methods.
+Azure Files supports identity-based authentication over SMB through the following methods.
 You can only use one method per storage account.